Skip to content

 IMSindel An accurate intermediate-size indel detection tool incorporating de novo assembly and gapped global-local alignment with split read analysis.

-module load IMSindel/1.0.1-foss-2019b-Ruby-2.7.1
+module spider IMSindel/1.0.1-foss-2019b-Ruby-2.7.1

 The output directory option --outd is required and the directory must exist prior to running imsindel.